volumio/volumio-plugins/plugins/music_service/volspotconnect2/readme.md

 May 18th 2020

+- fix when output is set to Loopback

 -  Add in some device/card mixer/index parsing logic
 -  Tweak stopping volatile service
 -  Add (initial) support for shuffle and repeat